SDG 11 Target and Indicators: Scaling Community Development

 Image credit: SDG 11 Synthesis Report HLPF 2018

 Cities are taking the lead to address global challenges today.
-More than 55 percent of the population lives in an urban area that is expected to rise to 66 percent by 2050 as per SDG 11 synthesis report.
+More than 55 percent of the population lives in an urban area, expected to rise to 66 percent by 2050 as per SDG 11 synthesis report.

 The way we build new cities will be at the core of so much that matters, from climate change to economic vitality to our very well-being and sense of community.
 And how will that impact overall sustainability?